flaskcwg/join-requests/README.md

 Thanks for volunteering, here are some criterias to abide by to volunteer for all areas:

-- You have used Flask
+- You have used Flask extensively, in other words, you are invested in the language.
 - You have used some extentions like flask_wtf, flask_sqlalchemy/sqlalchemy, wtforms alchemy
 - Your Github/Gitlab/... profile is not empty